-AI disruption has thinned the workforce for good.
+AI disruption seems to have thinned the workforce for good.
 Now what?

 Where would we be if wheels were still square?
 If the Luddites kept machines out of textile mills?
 If the cotton gin didn’t decimate the pre-war Confederate workforce?
 Today, one has to wonder how many truck drivers will be able to find new work once driverless rigs rule the roads.

-With regard to the the long-term impact of automation in general, I’ve been ambivalent for decades on the long-term impact of automation on the workforce.
+With regard to the the long-term impact of automation general, I’ve been ambivalent for decades; gung-ho for progress but concerned about a gutting of the workforce.
 In the mid ’90s, I spent a day with an engineering leader who gave me a tour of his workplace, a refinery that stretched for miles.
 He showed:

 - Pride in his control network, which bore early AI enhancements